MaxedPC08/Astrolabe/README.md

 with the server in a UI.
 The server and client communicate over an ethernet connection.
 The server is started by running the [main.py](Coprocessor/main.py) script in the `Coprocessor` directory.
 The client is started by running [main.py](Client/main.py) script in the `Client` directory.
 The server hosts a websocket server for each camera connected to it,starting with port 50000.
 Each camera has its own process and handles requests independently.
-There is no main socketto send general commands to.
+There is no main socket to send general commands to.
 The client will connect to the server and send bash-style commands to the server.
 The server will then reply with either a bytes object or a json string.